 Did he do this on a dare?
 Was it a cry for attention?
 Was he innocently attempting to be able to sit absolutely still for his teacher?
-Was he trying to get his peers to laugh?
-Was there something else going on?
+Perhaps

-It wasn’t long after the bum-gluing incident that I was given the opportunity through work to attend my first workshop led by Dr. Ross Greene (I’ve since attended a couple more of his workshops and would love to attend even more in the future).
-That first workshop of his that I attended was the beginning of me transforming how I view and communicate with children.
+It wasn’t long after the bum-gluing incident that I attended my first workshop led by Dr. Ross Greene.
+(I’ve since attended a couple more of his workshops and would love to attend even more in the future.)
+This was the beginning of me transforming how I view and communicate with children.
 If you are not familiar with Dr. Ross Greene’s work, I highly recommend reading The Explosive Child, Raising Human Beings and/or Lost at School.

 Behavior as Communication

 Whether we choose to see it or not, behavior is a method of communication.